 Just as well, for similar types of areas, there is a place in NJ (3 hours south west) called Long Pond Ironworks State Park which has this type of stuff too, but I would say Taconic State Park is way better in many regards.

-6) Stay at one of the cabins in the park:
+6) Stay at one of the cabins or cottages in the park:

 The cabin areas are right by the entrance to Taconic State Park.
 Once you get into it, you will have a fork in the road (if you’re coming from the western end) where turning right takes you into Copake Ironworks historic site and left which takes you to the trail/parking to Bish Bash Falls.